The Ergonomic Roller Mouse: Say Goodbye to Wrist Pain and Work More Comfortably

 What is an ergonomic roller mouse and how does it work?

-An ergonomic roller mouse is a central pointing device positioned directly in front of your keyboard that replaces traditional side mice.
-You control the cursor by rolling or sliding a horizontal bar with your fingertips for vertical and horizontal movement, clicking via the bar or dedicated buttons, and scrolling with a wheel.
-Models like the RollerMouse Red plus support both hands simultaneously with precision tracking up to 4,000 DPI.
+An ergonomic roller mouse is a centered pointing device positioned directly in front of your keyboard.
+You control the cursor by rolling or sliding a horizontal bar with your fingertips, clicking via the bar or dedicated buttons, and scrolling with a wheel.
+For more on the shoulder side of this, read about the best mouse for shoulder pain.

 Why is an ergonomic roller mouse better than a traditional mouse?